lschmid83/Dragon-Island/README.md

 Space / W = Jump
 Enter = Select Menu Item or Pause

 There is also a debug menu which can be accessed from the Title Screen -> Settings -> Debug.
-This can be used to enable cheat settings to control various aspects of the game and display collision rectangles and game debug information.
+This can be used to enable cheat settings to control various aspects of the game and display collision rectangles and debug information.

 Below are the instructions on how to setup and run the various projects.